Clean Agent System Maintenance (FM-200, Novec 1230)

 Closing

 Clean agent suppression systems are specialized equipment protecting valuable or sensitive areas from fire without water damage.
 Annual certification, quarterly inspections, and 5-year hose replacement keep these systems reliable.
 Agent pressure must be monitored, detectors must be tested, and equipment must be properly maintained.
-A clean agent system is only as good as its last inspection—and that means staying current with every required test and maintenance cycle.
+Stay current with every required test and maintenance cycle.